Security¶

 Security engineer and hands-on developer operating on the principle of “Defensive Integrity.”
 While many in the field operate as system administrators, I treat security as a rigorous engineering task.
 I specialise in building the software, custom clients, and hardened toolchains required to move security from a manual audit check to a programmatic certainty.

-Hardened Development & Build-Chain Integrity¶
+Hardened Development and Build-Chain Integrity¶

 I treat the build-chain as the primary defensive perimeter.
 I build on top of reputable platforms—utilizing RHEL or SLES as the base to engineer hardened, immutable environments. drawing on my experience with BastionLinux, I ensure that the host is observable, defensible, and strictly adheres to enterprise security benchmarks before any application is deployed.
 My approach is tools-first: I develop the specialised environments and automated “as-code” pipelines required to ensure code is defensible before it hits production.

-Supply Chain Engineering & SBOM Notary¶
+Supply Chain Engineering and SBOM¶

-Detection & Response¶
+Detection and Response¶